 Nevada County, CA — Citizens from across Nevada County are preparing for Santa’s arrival tonight.
 They’re doing this by snipping their finest bud and loading their 9mm handguns with hollow points.
 The Weed and Gun tradition gained popularity in Nevada City in 1970 and has since spread to the rest of the county.
 It is a unique Santa treat not celebrated anywhere else in the country.

 All around Nevada County families will be leaving cannabis and guns for Santa tonight.
-Well, everyone except for the Presbyterians, who will be leaving their famous “Jesus Saves” unsharpened pencils for Old Saint Nick.
+Well, everyone except for the Presbyterians, who will be giving their famous “Jesus Saves” unsharpened pencils for Old Saint Nick.

 “We don’t believe it’s appropriate to leave that kind of thing for Santa,” said Sierra Presbyterian deacon Damon Dingle.
-“I mean, the gun might be OK, but when you mix it with marijuana, it’s a non-starter.
+“I mean, the guns might be OK, but when you mix it with marijuana, it’s a non-starter.
 We’re sticking with our pencils.”

 A Long Nevada County Tradition: Guns and Weed

 Despite a concerted anti-gun backlash among American Democrats, Nevada County Democrats lead the nation in “shooting shit up with guns for no clear reason.”

 “Yeah, we’re not like other Democrats,” continued Doob sipping from his Sierra Nevada Pale Ale.
 “I mean, you’ll find just as many democrats shooting up dead logs on the weekends as Republicans.
 Guns aren’t a big issue around here like they are everywhere else.”

 Families participating in the “weed and guns” offering for Santa, hope to get him high as a kite before he delivers presents to the spoiled little brats down in Roseville and beyond.